dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

   None (Optional Bool)
   ```

-  ... yet all three values are distinct and do not mean the same thing.
+  Carefully note that the last two values do not mean the same thing.
+Many
+  languages only permit only one "level" of nullability, but in Dhall you can
+  nest the `Optional` type to an arbitrary depth and each layer is distinct.

 `Some` is a keyword that requires an argument, meaning that `Some 1` is a valid
-expression, but `Some` in isolation is not valid.
+expression, but `Some` by itself is not valid.
 However, `None` is more
-flexible, because `None` is an ordinary function.
+flexible, because `None` is an ordinary function that is valid in isolation.

 > **Exercise:** What is the type of `None`?
 >